sashacsy/sashacsy.github.io/about.md

 I am an MLIS candidate at the UBC School of Information and projected to graduate in May 2022.

 ## Areas of Interest
-* Academic/research libraries
+* Academic/Research libraries
 * Digital repositories and digital asset management
 * Metadata, particularly ethical and accessible description
+* Digitization
+* Audiovisual collections
-* Audiovisual collections, including oral history projects
+* Oral history
 * IBPOC advocacy in library, archival, and information settings

 ## Professional Experience